24 February 2024

 • What is my calling as an educator?

-• How should I intentionally live out my calling to teach/lead?
+• How can I intentionally live out my calling in teaching and leadership?

 ICSD 260001 S24*